Of Tattoos and Ampersands

 And then I saw this picture on Pinterest and I knew I had answered both questions at once.

-One week later I picked up my friend Nic and we made the drive into the District to visit a tattoo artist she both knew and trusted.
+So on Friday night I picked up my friend Nic and we made the trek into the District to visit the awesome Jinx Proof tattoo studio.

 I paid my money, proofed the artwork the artist had done freehand and before I knew it I was laying down on the table and giving my left arm over to the names of the two people who have shaped the woman and the mother I am today.

-The artist asked me why I had chosen such a prominent place to put my tattoo and as he worked I told him the story of my two sons.
-I tried to put into words how my boys have profoundly elevated my life and how their very beings shaped who I am as not just a mother but as a person.
-I told him about their shared diagnosis of autism and how I've always seen us as the three musketeers taking on the world one day at a time.
+The artist asked me why I had chosen such a prominent place to put my tattoo and so I told him the story of my boys and I. I explained to him about how my boys are such a profoundly huge part of who I am, about their shared diagnosis of autism, and how I feel like we’re the three musketeers taking on the world one day at a time.
 I remember saying that Sam and Noah are two halves of my heart walking around outside my body and for the rest of my life they will be one with me.

 And then he told me he wanted to shake my hand.